gohugoio/hugo/content/en/content-management/menus.md

 - Specify `name` and `url` for external links

 pageRef
-: (`string`) The file path of the target page, relative to the `content` directory.
+: (`string`) The logical path of the target page, relative to the `content` directory.
 Omit language code and file extension.
 Required for *internal* links.

 Kind|pageRef
 :--|:--